-Grades: 10, 11, 12 Semester / 2 Credit

-Prerequisite: Avid Instructor approval Pass/Fail grade only
+Prerequisite: Avid Instructor approval

-May be repeated for credit
+Pass/Fail grade only

 This class will focus on the use of effective Socratic questioning skills and other leadership skills.
 Students will apply these skills when they tutor small groups of AVID college-prep junior and high school students in a variety of settings.
 This class will be limited; therefore, selection will be based on attendance, eligibility for four-year college admittance, and being a positive role model.
 Students fulfilling all yearlong requirements may be eligible to be certified as a national AVID tutor.
 This is an excellent course for students who may be considering a career in education or leadership.